 Most of the materials mentioned here are available in the City Hall Library in Manhattan, the New York State Library, the library of the Association of the Bar of the City of New York and the library of the New York County Lawyers' Association.
 The latter four libraries will make copies and fax.
 However, if there's research involved, your best bet is to call the New York Legislative Service (212-962-2826), which specializes in New York legislative research.

-The classic work on the early history of the New York Constitution is Charles Z. Lincoln's five-volume The Constitutional History of New York from the Beginning of the Colonial Period to the Year 1905, Showing the Origin, Development, and Judicial Construction of the Constitution.
+The classic work on the early history of the New York Constitution is Charles Z. Lincoln's five-volume The Constitutional History of New York from the Beginning of the Colonial Period to the Year 1905, Showing the Origin, Development, and Judicial Construction of the Constitution which is available on the New York State Library's Digital Collections page.
 Other important works are J. Hampden Dougherty's Constitutional History of the State of New York (1915) and Robert A. Carter's New York State Constitution: Sources of Legislative Intent.
 Search Worldcat to find libraries that hold these books.
 Alternatively, all three books are available in electronic format in the subscription-based New York Legal Research Library on HeinOnline.

 For a more contemporary perspective on the New York Constitution, see Peter Galie's The New York State Constitution: A Reference Guide (Greenwood Press, 1991), Gibson's New York Legal Research Research Guide 3d, by William H. Manz and/or Robert A. Carter's Legislative Intent in New York State.